ulif/ulif.openoffice/doc/source/intro.rst

   The DocumentConverter also supports use of a cache manager that caches already converted documents and delivers them in case the converted version exists already.

+* A WSGIXMLRPC application that also acts as a WSGI_ application but provides XMLRPC services.
+You can use it for instance via the standard Python `xmlrpclib` library.

 * A Python API to perform all the conversion stuff in your own Python programmes.